Skip to Content

 grey cat with paw up

-Why do Cats Bite Their Nails?
+Why Do Cats Bite Their Nails?

-Claw Biting and Chewing is Normal (Usually)
+Cats Biting Nails and Toes Is Normal (Usually)

 Cats love to groom.
 Part of that process is cleaning their paws and getting “between the toes”, as it were.
 Cats will chew and bite claws and toes to eliminate unwanted debris and detritus, like litter or sand.
 This is especially noticeable in cats that enjoy the outdoors.